2giosangmitom/2giosangmitom.github.io/content/posts/database-systems/index.md

 ![union](./images/union.png)

-UNION is denoted by the symbol $`\cup`$.
+UNION is denoted by the symbol ($`\cup`$).
 If the relations SUPPLIER and VENDOR are union-­compatible, then a UNION between them would be denoted as follows:

 ```math
 \text{SUPPLIER} \cup \text{VENDOR}